Tommy-layy/Connect_Four/README.md

 ### ***Getting Started***

 Start first by deciding which color to play as.
 To win, either player must connect ***FOUR*** of the same colored pieces in a row.
-Only 1 piece may be played at a time.
+Only 1 chip may be played at a time.

 ***